Academic Catalogs

 Course Objectives

-• 1. play comfortably the conventional cadence formula, I IV V7 I, in block chord and broken chord forms in either hand in major keys of C and G.
+• 1.
+Play the conventional cadence formula, I-IV-V7-I, in block chord and broken chord forms, in both hands in major keys of C and G.

-• 2. perform a prepared piece in two keys consisting of a diatonic melody with uncomplicated rhythms and minimal hand-position shifts and an accompaniment of simple chord patterns with facility.
+• 2.
+Perform a prepared piece in two keys consisting of a diatonic melody with uncomplicated rhythms and minimal hand-position shifts and an accompaniment of simple chord patterns.

-• 3. read elementary piano music at the keyboard efficiently and fluently.
+• 3.
+Read elementary piano music at the keyboard.

-• 4. use their playing mechanism--fingers, hands, wrists, and forearms efficiently at the keyboard so that they are ready for further technical development in their piano study.
+• 4.
+Use playing mechanism (fingers, hands, wrists, and forearms) at the keyboard so that students are ready for further technical development in their piano study.

 Lecture Content